Purpose of the Focus Group

 Guidebook on Erosion Control Practices of the Oregon Coast (2021)

-- DLCD is pursuing a rulemaking process to add a reasons exception to include Highway 101 and other public, ocean-fronting roads built as of January 1, 1977, as eligible for shoreline armoring, through the local government exception process.
-More information about this rulemaking, including how to sign up for updates, can be found
+- DLCD completed a rulemaking process to add a reasons exception to include Highway 101 and other public, ocean-fronting roads built as of January 1, 1977, as eligible for shoreline armoring, through the local government exception process.
+More information about this rulemaking effort and the final rules can be found

 - The Oregon Department of Transportation received a grant to complete a